 transform().
 The XPath compiler contains code that may be adaptable but which is currently targetted to generating potential type-check/conversion code rather than actually carrying out the check or conversion.
 It would require module separation to enable it to be used independently of dynamic XPath evaluation, which is designed to be a separately loadable module.

-#4 Updated by Michael Kay about 2 months ago
+Updated by Michael Kay over 3 years ago

 - Status changed from New to Closed